Veterans Day: How crosses and mementos help these Marines remember fallen comrades - NewsBreak

 ( The Conversation ) – On Veterans Day, people across America will thank veterans and active-duty military personnel for their service.

 But many members of the public don’t have a clear understanding of what service means to people in the military.
 How do they honor their own?
-What kind of spaces and activities help them reflect and remember – beyond one day a year?Veterans Day: Events and special offers for local heroes
+What kind of spaces and activities help them reflect and remember – beyond one day a year?Veteran’s Day salutes abound in West Virginia’s eastern panhandle

 We are cultural geographers who study how people’s emotions and connections with the past are represented physically in landscapes.
 Recently, our research has focused on commemorative place names in the military – particularly names associated with the Confederacy, which the U.S. armed forces are now reviewing and renaming .